root0emir/root0emir/README.md

 <h2 align="left">Hi 👋!
-My name is Emir and I'm a cyber security analyst, from Turkiye </h2>
+My name is Emir and I'm a Linux System Administrator from Turkey</h2>

 ###